xdmushui/partner-center-sdk/develop/get-a-list-of-self-serve-policies.md

 // All the operations executed on this partner operation instance will share the same correlation Id but will differ in request Id
 IPartner scopedPartnerOperations = partnerOperations.With(RequestContextFactory.Instance.Create(Guid.NewGuid()));

-// gets the self serve policies var SelfServePolicies = scopedPartnerOperations.SelfServePolicies.Get(customerIdAsEntity);
+// gets the self-serve policies var SelfServePolicies = scopedPartnerOperations.SelfServePolicies.Get(customerIdAsEntity);
 ```